 Crow’s feet are the fine lines that fan out from the corners of our eyes when we smile and are caused by the repeated contraction of the muscles that surround your eyes.
 (In case you were wondering, the medical term for these muscles is orbicularis oculi; drop that one on your derm at your next appointment if you’re looking to impress.)
 As you might have guessed, they get their name because their pattern is nearly identical to that of a crow’s bony feet.

-“People who smile a lot or spend a lot of time in the sun may start to notice these lines as early as their late teens and early twenties, but these lines may become more pronounced as we age,” notes Suzanne Friedler, MD, who serves as clinical instructor of dermatology at Mount Sinai Medical Center.
+“People who smile a lot or spend a lot of time in the sun may start to notice [crow's feet] as early as their late teens and early twenties, but these lines may become more pronounced as we age,” notes Suzanne Friedler, MD, who serves as clinical instructor of dermatology at Mount Sinai Medical Center.

-Anita Cela, MD, a dermatologist based in New York City, adds, “Unlike wrinkles in other areas of the face, these lines can show up earlier.
+Anita Cela, MD, a dermatologist based in New York City, adds, “Unlike wrinkles in other areas of the face, [crow's feet] can show up earlier.
 I noticed my first crow’s feet on my 24th birthday, and that isn’t unusual.
-So, from the mid-20s forward, these lines [usually] begin to show.”
+So, from the mid-20s forward, crow's feet [usually] begin to show.”

-The reason for this is due to the skin around the eyes being much thinner than the rest of the face.
+The reason crow's feet often appear before other lines is due to the skin around the eyes being much thinner than the rest of the face.
 The skin in this area also has fewer oil glands that would otherwise help keep that area plump and full.

 It turns out it’s fairly common.
 Each of the experts we interviewed said that almost everyone will likely develop crow’s feet at some point.
 With that said, there are a couple ways to delay their onset and some methods for reducing their appearance once they do show up.